yuri-arauj0/yuri-arauj0/README.md

 # Hey you! 🖖🏾

 My name is Yuri and I'm a 5th phase Robotics Engineer student at Catarinense Federal Institute.
-I'm always looking for new stuff to learn, aiming to be a good front-end professional dev :computer:
+I'm always looking for new ways to enhance my knowledge and skill set in order for me to become a professional Front-End Developer 💻

 - 🤔 &nbsp; Always exploring new techonologies and developing software solutions.
 - 🎓 &nbsp; Studying Robotic Engineer at <a href="https://luzerna.ifc.edu.br">Catarinense Federal Institute</a>.